 Two types of UV rays affect us – UVA and UVB.
 Both rays have different effects on our skin to different extents.

 UVA can penetrate deeper into the layers of skin as they have longer wavelengths.
-They can damage the skin elements which are essential for maintaining the elasticity of the skin.
+They can damage the skin elements, which are essential for maintaining the skin’s elasticity.
 Because of this, it can lead to signs of aging, such as fine lines and wrinkles.